Health Care Reform – Requirement to Get Health Coverage

 Washington Apple Health (Medicaid) or Apple Health for Kids (CHIP)

 Qualified Health Plans (QHPs) purchased on Healthplanfinder or other individual or group coverage

 Most health insurance of the above types is minimum essential coverage.
-You may NOT have minimum essential coverage if your only health insurance is through one of the following plans (or is limited to certain benefits):
+You may NOT have minimum essential coverage if your only health insurance is through one of these plans (or is limited to certain benefits):

 Cash "insurance" benefits (such as L&I disability cash payments)

-If you do not have minimum essential coverage, you will have an IRS tax penalty unless an exemption, such as those listed below, applies to you:
+If you do not have minimum essential coverage, you will have an IRS tax penalty unless an exemption applies to you, such as:

 you do not have to file taxes because your income is below the tax-filing threshold